 - Committing an assault with injury. - Selling, giving, delivering, having, using, or being under the influence of a controlled substance or dangerous drug, in an amount that does not break a felony law.
 (School-related felony drug offenses are addressed in Expulsion on page 56.)
-(See glossary for "under the influence", "controlled substance," and "dangerous drug.") - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana or THC.
-A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision. - Electronic cigarettes (selling, giving, or causing to be sold or given to a child under 18 years of age) - Selling, giving, or delivering an alcoholic beverage; breaking a serious rule or law while under the influence of alcohol. - Having, using, selling, or being under the influence of alcohol. - Breaking a law or behaving in a way that is close to breaking laws. - The abuse of glue or aerosol paint or volatile chemicals; - Public lewdness; indecent exposure. - Breaking a law or behaving in a way that is close to breaking the law about harassment under Section 42.07(a)(1), (2), (3), or (7), Penal Code, against an employee of the school district. - Breaking a law or behaving in a way that is close to breaking the law about retaliation against any school employee, even if it's not at school (See the expulsion section for consequences of retaliation plus breaking another rule or law.) - Makes a terroristic threat; false alarm or report (see glossary) (e.g., bomb threats). - Is ordered by a juvenile court to attend a district DAEP as a condition of probation (this is for non-expelled students). - Does something off campus and while the student is not at a school event and: - Is placed on deferred prosecution (see glossary) by Juvenile Court for aggravated robbery or a felony in Title V of the Penal Code (Title V includes both misdemeanor and felony offenses "against the person"); - Had delinquent conduct (see glossary) for aggravated robbery or a felony as specified by Title V of the Penal Code; - Is believed by the superintendent or designee to be a part of an aggravated robbery or conduct defined as a felony offense in Title V of the Penal Code.
+(See glossary for "under the influence", "controlled substance," and "dangerous drug.") - Possesses, uses, or is under the influence of, or sells, gives, or delivers marijuana, THC, or an e-cigarette to another person within 300 feet of school property or at a school-related event.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision. - Selling, giving, or delivering an alcoholic beverage; breaking a serious rule or law while under the influence of alcohol. - Having, using, selling, or being under the influence of alcohol. - Breaking a law or behaving in a way that is close to breaking laws. - The abuse of glue or aerosol paint or volatile chemicals; - Public lewdness; indecent exposure. - Breaking a law or behaving in a way that is close to breaking the law about harassment under Section 42.07(a)(1), (2), (3), or (7), Penal Code, against an employee of the school district. - Breaking a law or behaving in a way that is close to breaking the law about retaliation against any school employee, even if it's not at school (See the expulsion section for consequences of retaliation plus breaking another rule or law.) - Makes a terroristic threat; false alarm or report (see glossary) (e.g., bomb threats). - Is ordered by a juvenile court to attend a district DAEP as a condition of probation (this is for non-expelled students). - Does something off campus and while the student is not at a school event and: - Is placed on deferred prosecution (see glossary) by Juvenile Court for aggravated robbery or a felony in Title V of the Penal Code (Title V includes both misdemeanor and felony offenses "against the person"); - Had delinquent conduct (see glossary) for aggravated robbery or a felony as specified by Title V of the Penal Code; - Is believed by the superintendent or designee to be a part of an aggravated robbery or conduct defined as a felony offense in Title V of the Penal Code.